sinch/ruby-two-factor-auth/README-part-3.md

 Now, when users try to access your root domain, they will have to login.

-##Set up Devise Gem
+##Set up Devise gem

-I chose to use the gem [devise](https://github.com/plataformatec/devise) to handle user authentication.
-After setting up the basic login with devise, we'll customize it to require two factor authentication.
+I chose to use the gem [Devise](https://github.com/plataformatec/devise) to handle user authentication.
+After setting up the basic login with Devise, we'll customize it to require two-factor authentication.

 1. Add `gem 'devise'` to your gemfile
 2. Run `$ bundle install`